Skip to content

 wiresock-secure-connect-pro-x64-3.3.3.1.exe /s Deployment=tiny Profile=\\fileserver\deploy\corp.conf License=\\fileserver\deploy\license.txt

-1. Configure a detection method (for example, file version or registry).
+1. Configure a detection method, such as file version or registry.

 2. Deploy to collections.